 Required.
 Unique, user-defined name for this NODE statement.
 The name does not need to match the name of the PowerExchange Listener process.
-To contact the PowerExchange Listener process to which the statement points, enter this name in user interfaces that prompt for the location of the PowerExchange Listener, including the following interfaces:
+To contact the PowerExchange Listener process to which

-- The Location attribute in a connection definition in the Informatica Developer or PowerCenter Workflow Manager - The Location attribute in a source or target definition in the PowerCenter Designer - The Location field in the PowerExchange Navigator dialog boxes
+- The Location attribute in a connection definition in the Informatica Developer or PowerCenter Workflow Manager - The Location attribute in a source or target definition in the PowerCenter Designer - · The Location field in the PowerExchange Navigator dialog boxes